oskarhenriksson/generic-geometry-of-steady-state-varieties/README.md

-# Dimension and degeneracy of zeros of parametric polynomial systems arising from reaction networks
+#  Generic consistency and nondegeneracy of vertically parametrized systems
 This repository contains files for the manuscript [Generic consistency and nondegeneracy of vertically parametrized systems ](https://arxiv.org/abs/2304.02302) (2304.02302) by Elisenda Feliu, Oskar Henriksson, and Beatriz Pascual-Escudero, as well as a forthcoming manuscript on applications to chemical reaction network theory.